faisal-irzal/Predictive_maintenance_ML/README.md

 The chart above shows that anomaly can be detected between 2004-02-16 to 2004-02-17 without the risk of missing Bearing 1.
 That's practically 2 days before when the breakdown actually occurred, on 2004-02-19.

-## 5. Approach 2: Autoencoder model for anomaly detection
+## 5. Approach-2: Autoencoder model for anomaly detection

 An autoencoder is a type of artificial neural network used to learn efficient data encodings in an unsupervised manner.
 The aim of an autoencoder is to learn a representation (encoding) for a set of data, typically for dimensionality reduction.
 Along with the reduction side, a reconstructing side is learnt, where the autoencoder tries to generate from the reduced encoding a representation as close as possible to its original input.